The Ultimate Guide to Growing Chickpeas

 Successional sowing is also worth considering with chickpeas.
 This gives you a much longer harvesting period, so aim to sow some seeds every two weeks.

-Water the compost well, making sure that excess water drains away from the bottom.
-Waterlogged soil will cause your plants to quickly rot, making good drainage important
+- Water the compost well, making sure that excess water drains away from the bottom.
+Waterlogged soil will cause your chickpea plants to quickly rot, making good drainage important

-Place a chickpea seed into each indentation and then cover back over with soil.
-While you can sow two seeds per module and then thin out the weaker seedling, chickpeas usually germinate well, meaning that this isn’t necessary
+- Plant chickpea seeds into each indentation and then cover back over with soil.
+While you can sow two seeds per module and then thin out the weaker chickpea seedlings, chickpeas usually germinate well, meaning that this isn’t necessary

 Once your indoor-sown plants are about a month old and your last spring frost has passed, you can plant your seedlings outside.